sage-code/maj/alphabet.md

 * qesa = "ceez" is read like IPA: "t͡ʃesa";
 * qoka = "chocolate" is read like IPA: "t͡ʃoka";

+**Note:** Letter "q" is always followed by a vowel or semivowel and can not be followed by a consonant.
+In many Romance alphabets this letter is restricted to be followed only by vowel "u" but Maj has modified this letter to make it more useful.

-**Modified: X**
+**Modified: x**

-Letters `X` and `x` are pronounced like: `sh` in `sheep`.
-You can avoid `ş` by using group `ks`.
-To prodice "ş" sound you must softly press the middle of your tongue on the roof top of the mouth and produce a fricative whispering sound.
+Letters `x` is like: `sh` in `sheep`.
+To prodice this sound you must softly press the middle of the tongue on the roof top of your mouth and produce a fricative whispering sound.

-* Word: "xi" means "keep it quiet" similar to many languages;
+* Word: "xi" means "keep it quiet" similar to many Romance languages;
 * Xue is pronounced "ʃue" and represent a Chinese name;
 * Luxembourg is written Luxemburg and is read "Luʃemburg" in Maj;